 Located in east-central Japan, Tokyo’s huge city is Japan’s capital.
 Shinjuku City, in central Tokyo, is where the capital is located.
 Shinjuku, Tokyo, is famous for the entertainment and nightlife of clubs and karaoke bars and the skyscraper district’s upscale hotel bars and restaurants.

 Add in theaters, galleries, bookstores, huge electronics shops, and more cultural sites than you can imagine, and you’ve got an endless list of things to add to your East Asian itinerary.

 Now that we’ve sparked your interest, let’s get to the fun stuff.
 The first step is to decide what area or neighborhood you want to call home away from home.
 Shinjuku is one of the 23 wards of Tokyo.
 There are several neighborhoods within the Shinjuku ward.

 They include Shinjuku city (known as Shinjuku ku), Takadanobaba, Shin Okubo, Kagurazaka, Ichigaya, and Yotsuya.
-We’ve broken each down into its own section to make it easier.
-We’ll go over the best Shinjuku, Tokyo hotels, and attractions to visit in each one.
+We’ve broken each down into its section to make it easier.
+We’ll go over the best Shinjuku, Tokyo hotels and attractions to visit in each one.

 Best Areas and Fun Neighborhoods in Shinjuku